Revolução - Notas para uma autópsia da esperança pervertida

 Revolution - Notes for an autopsy of perverted hope

-Make no mistake: the typical revolutionary does not seek to correct the imperfections of the world, but to replace it with an ideological caricature.
-The revolutionary mentality is born of a refusal, not a proposal: a refusal of tradition, of spontaneous order, of cultural heritage, of natural hierarchy, of transcendence.
-Its utopia is a world where nothing precedes us, where everything can be reinvented to suit the taste of the resentful demiurge that inhabits it.
+The typical revolutionary does not seek to correct the imperfections of the world, but to replace it with an ideological caricature.
+The revolutionary mentality is born from a refusal, not a proposal: a refusal of tradition, of spontaneous order, of cultural heritage, of natural hierarchy, of transcendence.
+Its utopia is a world where nothing precedes us, where everything can be reinvented to measure, to the liking of the resentful demiurge who inhabits it.

-Every revolutionary is, at bottom, a liturgical iconoclast: his religion is the cult of demolition.
-He does not love the future, he hates the past.
-That is why his language is always one of rupture, never of continuity.
-His promise is not of edification, but of the annihilation of what is.
-His political imagination is destructive by definition.
-The revolutionary does not plant; he leaps over the seasons and demands the harvest before he even plows the land.
+Every revolutionary is, at heart, a liturgical iconoclast: their religion is the cult of demolition.
+They do not love the future, they hate the past.
+Therefore, their language is always one of rupture, never of continuity.
+Their promise is not of edification, but of annihilation of what is.
+Their political imagination is destructive by definition.
+The revolutionary does not plant; they leap over the seasons and demand the harvest even before plowing the land.

-And violence, in this macabre theater, is not a collateral accident, but a sacrament.
+And violence is not a collateral accident, but a sacrament.
 The guillotine is not a degeneration of the French Revolution, it is its epiphany.
-The Soviet concentration camps, the Maoist cultural purge, the summary executions in Cuba, the terror of the Khmer Rouge, all these are not deviations, but legitimate expressions of a principle that already contained, from the beginning, the seed of extermination.
+The Soviet concentration camps, the Maoist cultural purge, the summary executions in Cuba, the terror of the Khmer Rouge—all these are not deviations, but legitimate expressions of a principle that already contained, from the beginning, the germ of extermination.

 The fundamental lie of the revolution, and here lies its diabolical cunning, is that history inevitably moves in its direction.
-An imaginary court is created, based on the “future”, before which every opponent is a defendant for anachronism.
-Those who still breathe the air of reality are labeled as reactionaries, retrogrades, obscurantists.
-And the verdict has already been given: the execution will not be discussed, only carried out, if not with weapons, with labels, silencing and public cancellations.
+An imaginary tribunal is created, based in the "future," before which every opponent is accused of anachronism.
+Those who still breathe the air of reality are labeled reactionaries, retrogrades, obscurantists.
+And the verdict is already given: the execution will not be discussed, only carried out, if not with weapons, then with labels, silences, and public cancellations.

-The engine of this mechanism is resentment.
-A deep and unspeakable resentment towards everything that transcends the revolutionary: the beauty he cannot produce, the virtue he cannot imitate, the order he did not plan, the freedom he does not control.
-And since he cannot elevate himself, he drags everything down to his level.
+The engine of this machine is resentment.
+A deep and unconfessed resentment towards everything that transcends the revolutionary: the beauty it cannot produce, the virtue it cannot imitate, the order it did not plan, the freedom it does not control.
+And because it cannot rise above itself, it drags everything down to its level.

 Revolution is a cultural disease with philosophical symptoms.
-It inverts the moral poles: it transforms crime into right and duty into oppression.
-It creates a universe without an axis, where every certainty is suspect and every ideological doubt is dogma.
-When language no longer names, when good and evil are political categories, when lies take the place of memory, then, yes, it has won.
+It inverts moral poles: it transforms crime into right and duty into oppression.
+It creates a universe without an axis, where all certainty is suspect and all ideological doubt is dogma.
+When language no longer names, when good and evil are political categories, when lies occupy the place of memory, then, yes, it has won.

 Against this delirium, political measures or institutional reforms are not enough.
-The fight is earlier and deeper: it is ontological, epistemological, spiritual.
-Rejecting revolution is choosing reality.
-It is preferring the sacrifice of truth to the intoxication of utopia.
-It is loving what has been bequeathed to us more than what is promised to be manufactured.
+The struggle is prior and deeper: it is ontological, epistemological, spiritual.
+To reject revolution is to choose reality.
+It is to prefer the sacrifice of truth to the intoxication of utopia.
+It is to love what has been bequeathed to us more than what is promised to be fabricated.

 Revolution is not the pinnacle of progress, it is the collapse of all roots.
-It is barbarism disguised as justice.
-It is the empty throne, erected over the corpses of those who still dared to remember that order does not come from shouting, but from logos.
-Resisting it today is more than a political act; it is a moral imperative.
+It is barbarity disguised as justice.
+It is the empty throne, erected upon the corpses of those who still dared to remember that order is not born from shouting, but from logos.

 José Rodolfo G. H. de Almeida is a writer and editor of the website www.conectados.site